ftm1337/rawdata/docs/notes/ethena-introduction.md

-# Benefits to Thena.fi by whitelisting eTHENA
+# Benefits to Thena.fi ecosystem
 There are quite a few things that Guru Network brings to the table:

 ## Permanent Bribes